Gender, Technology and Development (GTD) Journal

 - Quality of English language acceptable for publication.

-Gender, Technology and Development regularly publish special issues on pioneering topics that promise to change analyses and perspectives on gender and technology in Asia.
-To date, 42 issues of the journal have been published, of which 11 have been special issues on issues of current debate.
+Gender, Technology and Development regularly publish special issues on pioneering topics that promise to change analyses and perspectives on gender and technology in Asia. .
 Its special issues include Women in National Politics in Asia: A Springboard for Gender Democracy?
 (2010); Emerging Sexualities in Asia (2010); Research as Praxis—Social and Gender Analysis in Natural Resource Management (2010); Trans-local Livelihoods and Connections: Embedding a Gender Perspective into Migration Studies (2008); Human Trafficking (2008); Gender and Environmental Governance (2006); Gender and Globalization: Local/Global Interfaces (2005); Gender in the Information Society (2004); Global and Local: Asian Connections (2003); Women and Digital Divide (2002); and Gender Relations in Forest Societies (2001).